josevillarmontero-byte/aws2oci_project/README.md

 - `aws2oci_api_adapt.py` — The main conversion script
 - `source_aws_files.txt` — A list of file paths to process
 - Transformed files will be written to the same directory with `_OCI` suffix before the extension
-- `oci_file_validators.py` — Set of filetype-specific validation checks
+- Set of filetype-specific validation checks in the logic.

 ## Usage